 Deacon Rick Castor was raised in a solid Christian home and has attended church for as long as he can remember.
 Through Sunday School, he understood the Gospel and professed faith in Christ at about the age of six.
 In 1996 Rick and his wife, Katey, started attending Covenant and before that had been in the Baptist tradition.
 Over time, and through the influence of Reformed publications (especially those of Ligonier Ministries), he perceived, by the lamps of Calvin and Westminster, a confirming reflection of the truths seen in the Scriptures.
 Reformed and systematic theology cleared away the confusion of Dispensationalism and Aminianism, and he was drawn to the PCA.
 Rick has served for multiple terms as deacon, and by the Grace of God, has endeavored to faithfully attend to the various duties of that office.
 In his free time, Rick enjoys woodworking, clock repair and a dabbling in classical piano.
 He also has an appetite for history in general, but particularly local and American history.

 Deacon Jeff Currier came to faith after a difficult period in his life and realized that trust in Christ was more powerful and comforting than anything else he had known.
-He began attending Covenant in 1998 and also serves as the Trailblazers Boys ministry leader and is a member of the Men of the Covenant Committee.
-He and his wife, Sandra have 2 children, Nicholas and Tyler.
+He began attending Covenant in 1998 and has served as the Trailblazers Boys ministry leader, a deacon and the chair of the Men’s Ministry.
+He and his wife Sandra have 2 sons, Nicholas and Tyler.
 Jeff’s hobbies include playing with his sons, softball, skiing and running.

 Deacon Andy Ford was raised in a Christian home and began attending Covenant in 1982.
 He and his wife, Carolyn have 2 children, Daniel and Anna.
 One of Andy’s hobbies is wood cutting.